benzenma123/AI-Script-Locally/README.md

 # ⚖️ License & Disclaimer
 - This project is for educational purposes.
 All models are subject to their respective creators' licenses (Meta, Google, Microsoft, Alibaba, etc.).
 Use responsibly.
 If you get sued, that's on you :)
-- And u should only Install the latest script in the Release section
 # Supporters
 - benzenma123 (me)
 - *(contact me if you want to contribute)*